-Use the GETSHOPZ utility to start the web interface for downloading of z/VM service packages.
+Use the GETSHOPZ utility to start the web interface for the transfer of z/VM service packages or z/VM-related licensed program packages from IBM Shopz, IBM ServiceLink, or your workstation.

 Operands

 RUN

 starts the web interface and displays the URL that you will click on or paste into the address bar of a supported web browser.